pfsense/docs/source/dhcp/dhcp-server.rst

 Configuring the DHCP Server
 ===========================

-The DHCP server in pfSense will hand out addresses to DHCP clients and automatically configure them for network access.
+The DHCP server in pfSense® software will hand out addresses to DHCP clients and automatically configure them for network access.
 By default, the DHCP server is enabled on the LAN interface.

 The DHCP server page, found under **Services > DHCP Server**, has a tab for each available interface.
 The DHCP daemon can only run on interfaces